Honor Oak: Overview

 Honor Oak & Forest Hill Golf Club (now defunct) was founded in 1893.
 The club disappeared at the time of WW2.
 This area is now Camberwell New Cemetery.

 In 1896, One Tree Hill was due to become part of a golf club, but there were riots and demonstrations by local people.
 This fell through, and later it was bought by Metropolitan Borough of Camberwell and made into a public open space by 1905.

 During World War I a gun emplacement was erected on the hill to counter the threat of raids by Zeppelin airships.

 One part of the open space eventually became a nine-hole golf course called the Aquarius Golf Club.
 It lies on top of the cavernous Honor Oak Reservoir, constructed between 1901 and 1909.
 When it was completed the reservoir was the largest brick built underground reservoir in the world and even today remains one of the largest in Europe.
 The reservoir now forms part of the Southern extension of the Thames Water Ring Main.

 The southern road bridge, which crosses the railway by the station, has relief sculpture parapets which were one of the first commissions for William Mitchell.

 In 2010 Honor Oak Park railway station became part of the London Overground extension, providing residents with direct links into Shoreditch and Highbury and Islington.
 As with neighbouring Forest Hill, Honor Oak is becoming increasingly desirable as a peaceful, leafy suburb with good transport links into the centre of town, and slightly lower-than-average property prices.
+The station is today part of the network's Windrush line.

-The Architect Walter Segal worked with Lewisham council in the 1980's in 2 self build schemes in the area, phase 2 is Walters Way (phase 1 Segal Close is a little further away towards Catford).
+The Architect Walter Segal worked with Lewisham council in the 1980s in 2 self build schemes in the area, phase 2 is Walters Way (phase 1 Segal Close is a little further away towards Catford).
 Buildings are featured in this website Celebration of Walter Segal buildings.